Liz Whitney Tippett: Personal life

 Through her social standing and involvement with horses, Liz Altemus met and married on September 25, 1930 John Hay "Jock" Whitney (1904–1982), a member of the extremely wealthy Whitney family of New York.
 Jock Whitney's grandfather, father and uncle were all heavily involved in Thoroughbred horse racing.
 They divorced in June 1940, and Liz retained the Virginia estate.

 On June 18, 1948, she married for a second time to Dr. Edward Cooper Person Jr. (1910-1952), a surgery professor, in Upperville.
 At the wedding, her matron of honor was Lillian Bostwick Phipps, the wife of Ogden Phipps, and her husband's best man was Dr. William Harding Jackson, the president of New York Hospital.
-He died in 1952.
+Person died in 1952.

 In November 1954, she married for the third time, to Richard Dwight Lunn (1914-1962), a forty-year-old public-relations man and step-son of U.S. Senator Wallace H. White, in Washington, D.C.
-They divorced five years later, and he died shortly thereafter in 1962.
+They divorced five years later, and Lunn died shortly thereafter in 1962.

-Her fourth, and final marriage, took place in 1960, and was to Col. Cloyce Joseph Tippett (1913–1993), who headed the Lima, Peru, office of the International Civil Aviation Organization.
+Her fourth, and final marriage, took place in 1960 to Col. Cloyce Joseph Tippett (1913–1993), who headed the Lima, Peru, office of the International Civil Aviation Organization.
 This marriage, her longest, lasted until her death in 1988.

 Tippett died of cancer in 1988 at Llangollen Farm.
 In 2004, she was inducted posthumously in the Virginia Thoroughbred Association Hall of Fame.